-Now with this additional information, it is possible to see that what the starters saw (movement in lane 5 before the gun) actually did occur, and this "buck" or "flinch" was of sufficient magnitude that it likely drew lane 4 next to him into a false start.
+Now with this additional information, it is possible to see that what the starter crew saw (movement in lane 5 before the gun) actually did occur, and this 'buck' or 'flinch' was of sufficient magnitude that it likely drew lane 4 next to him into a false start.
 (Note that the movement in lane 4 does not begin until about 0.19 second after the movement in lane 5, which is a typical reaction time to a visual stimulus.
-Note also that lane 5 was shutting down his start movement just as the gun went off, and could not recover and react until over 0.20 second after the gun, again typical of what happens with a "buck" or "flinch" just before the gun.)
+Note also that lane 5 was shutting down his start movement just as the gun went off, and could not recover and react until over 0.20 second after the gun, again typical of what happens with a 'buck' or 'flinch' just before the gun.)

 All of this is not apparent from the first level of information available, the printed reaction times for each lane, nor from the second level of information available, the summary waveforms for all lanes.
 The third level of information is necessary, the blowups of the waveforms for each individual lane.
-The lessons here are to always ask for as much information as possible in these situations, and to realize that it will not necessarily be provided unless you ask for it.
+The lessons here are to always ask for as much information as possible in these situations, and to realize it will not necessarily be provided unless you ask for it.

-Figure 13 shows an additional example of what a "flinch" or "buck" looks like, this time from the Swiss Timing system.
-Here it is evident that there was some movement prior to the gun, as shown by the "bump" in the curve that is circled, but it was not sufficient to trigger the system.
+Figure 13 shows an additional example of what a 'flinch' or 'buck' looks like, this time from the Swiss Timing system.
+Here it is evident there was some movement prior to the gun, as shown by the 'bump' in the curve that is circled, but it was not sufficient to trigger the system.